 Broad survey, with primary focus on Shinto, Buddhist and modern sectarian movements, analyzed in relation to social and cultural themes of major historical periods.
-(DH) Prerequisite: ENG 22 with a grade of C or better or equivalent.
+(DH)

 REL 205 Understanding Hawaiian Religion (3)

 A general introductory survey of Hawaiian religious teaching and practice from ancient times to the present.
 (DH) Prerequisite: ENG 22 with a grade of C or better or equivalent.